Sequential composition of propositional logic programs: Decomposition

 \end{proposition}

 In analogy to the above construction, we can add body atoms via composition on the right.
 For example, we have Here, the general construction is as follows.
-For an interpretation $I$, define For instance, we have Interestingly enough, we have Moreover, in the example above, we have as desired.
-As composition on the right does not affect the facts of a theory, we cannot expect to append body atoms to facts via composition on the right.
-However, we can add arbitrary atoms to {\em all} rule bodies simultaneously and in analogy to Proposition \ref{prop:ominus}, we have the following general result.
+For an interpretation $I$, define the minimalist program For instance, we have Interestingly enough, we have Moreover, in the example above, we have as desired.
+As composition on the right does not affect the facts of a program, we cannot expect to append body atoms to facts via composition on the right.
+However, we can add arbitrary atoms to {\em all} rule bodies simultaneously and in analogy to \prettyref{prop:ominus}, we have the following general result: